 - an insulated tarp is placed over the hollow core slabs, as well as over the wall openings in the walls of the floor level below

-- Because the envelope is so insulated, the floor below is heated with a single Herman Nelson heater for the entire floor area.
+- Because the envelope is so insulated, the floor below is heated with just 2 Herman Nelson heaters for the entire floor area.

 - The heat rises and conditions the slab above for grouting.